faraui/cloudflare-bypass-headless-web-scraper/README.md

 **Perl** is in use, as it is installed on most **Linux** systems by default and it is effecient to process text with, which is essential for a parser to be written as soon as possible.
 In conclusion, it may be noted that this template can be succesfully executed in a **Docker** container with little to no modifications.

 ## Execution phases
-0. Initial installation of `perl5`, `Xvfb`, `xwd` and `convert`, with exit if an error occurs.
+0. Installation of yet not installed required utilities from the list: `perl5`, `Xvfb`, `xwd`, `convert`.
-1. Initial decompression of the external librarie archive, with exit if an error occurs.
+1. Decompression of the external librarie archive if it is not decompressed yet.
 2. Sarch for a compatible browser executable from the currect directory and then from the commands.
 3. For these found executables, the prompt to use one from the current directory and the latest version one from the commands is shown.
 4. If no executables found or user chose to use none of them, then the prompt to specify the absolute path of the compatible browser executable or its command is shown.